Theastralcrab/Theastralcrab/README.md

 ##                                ~~ Welcome ~~

-Uhm how do I make this look good
+Uhm how do I make this look good...

 Welcome to my github!
 If you have this, you're likely from ponytown!
 Correct me if i'm wrong, though!
 (This was made mainly for Ponytown)